rafed/rafed.github.io/content/project/teq/index.md

 # slides: example
 ---

-TEQ is a bus management admin panel developed and maintained by Brainstation-23 by for the Norwegian company Ferdia.
-The goal of this project is to eventually bring all bus companies in Norway under a single management system.
-Currently it has over 20 bus companies using it.
+TEQ is a bus management admin panel developed and maintained by Brainstation-23 for Ferdia, Norway.
+I worked in this project as a backend and devops engineer.
+My responsibilities included operating Kubernetes cluster, managing AWS resources and creating CI/CD pipelines.

 My responsibilities include:
 - Work as a backend engineer (Python, Django)
-- DevOps Engineer
+- DevOps Engineer:
+  - Operate kubernetes cluster
+  - Manage AWS resources
+  - Create pipelines